-As Accounting Officer, the principal has responsibility for reviewing the effectiveness of the system of internal control.
-During the period in question the review has been informed by:
+As accounting officer the headteacher has responsibility for reviewing the effectiveness of the system of internal control.
+During the year in question the review has been informed by:

+- the work of the internal auditor/reviewer

-- the audit work of the external auditor; - the financial management and governance self-assessment process; - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.
+- the work of the external auditor;

+- the school resource management self-assessment tool;

+- the work of the executive managers within the academy trust who have responsibility for the development and maintenance

+of the internal control framework.

-The accounting officer has been advised of the implications of the results of their review of the system of internal control by the finance committee - a plan to ensure continuous improvement of the system is in place.
+The accounting officer has been advised of the implications of the results of their review of the system of internal control by the resources committee - a plan to ensure continuous improvement of the system is in place.